k3s-io/kine/examples/nats.md

 ### Examples

-KINE can be built with our without embedding NATS.
+KINE can be built with or without embedding NATS.

 If NATS is embedded, `nats://` defaults to running an embedded server using the default `host` and `port`.